-The TradeWatch panel located to the bottom of cTrader Web app contains all the necessary tools to enter or leave the trades, view and manage positions, deals, and transactions.
+The TradeWatch panel located to the bottom of the cTrader Web app contains all the necessary tools to enter or leave the trades, view, and manage positions, deals, and transactions.

 Note that if the TradeWatch is hidden, you can enable it in the Layouts.
 Click the Layout button in the Account bar and select Show Tradewatch from the drop-down.

 Note that all the items in the tabs are sorted by date by default.
 Click on the respective column title to sort them by any other parameters.
 Not all the columns are visible by default, right-click on any column title to add or delete columns or restore the defaults.
 Drag columns to place them in any desired order.